Rainbow Bridge (pets)

 The Rainbow Bridge is a meadow where animals wait for their humans to join them, and the bridge that takes them all to Heaven, together.

 The Rainbow Bridge is the theme of several works written first in 1959, then in the 1980s and 1990s, that speak of an other-worldly place where pets go upon death, eventually to be reunited with their owners.
 One is a short story by Edna Clyne-Rekhy.
 The other is a six-stanza poem of rhyming pentameter couplets, created by a couple to help ease the pain of friends who lost pets.
 Each has gained popularity around the world among animal lovers who have lost a pet or wild animals that are cared for.
 The belief has many antecedents, including similarities to the Bifröst bridge of Norse mythology.

 Story

 The story tells of a lush green meadow just "this side of Heaven" (i.e., before one enters it).
 Rainbow Bridge is the name of both the meadow and the adjoining pan-prismatic conveyance connecting it to Heaven.

 According to the story, when a pet dies, it goes to the meadow, restored to perfect health and free of any injuries.
 The pet runs and plays all day with the others; there is always fresh food and water, and the sun is always shining.
 However, it is said that while the pet is at peace and happy, it also misses its owner whom it left behind on Earth.

-When its owner dies, they too arrive at the meadow, and that is when the pet stops playing, turns, sniffs at the air and looks into the distance where it sees its beloved owner.
-Excited, it runs as fast as it can, until owner and pet are once more united.
-The pet greets its former owner in great joy while the human looks into the soft, trusting eyes of the pet, who might have been gone and absent on Earth but never absent in the heart.
-Then side by side, they cross the Rainbow Bridge together into Heaven, to play again and be together in love and happiness, never again to be separated.
+When its owner dies, they arrive at the meadow and the pet greets its former owner, then they cross the Rainbow Bridge together into Heaven, never again to be separated.